frankopandzic/TrafficTheory/README.md

 # TrafficTheory
-Finding optimal distributions for captured data using services: online video streaming, online radio listening, online game playing.
+ Finding optimal distributions for captured data using services of online video streaming, online radio listening and online game playing.

+ Generating packets with data fitted to the optimal distributions for all three mentioned services.
+ Packet type generating is determined by a simple Markov chain implemented in this project.